marcojakob/code.makery.ch/collections/blog/15-03-16-making-content-editors-and-web-developers-happy.md

 There are some File-Based CMS systems but none of them are complete:

 * [prose.io](http://prose.io/): This is the closest to what we would need.
 It is missing a way of reading `TOML` config files and displaying a corresponding form with fields.
 It has something similar for `YAML`, but it's too basic.
 * [Kirby](http://getkirby.com/): Nice.
 They store the [media files](http://getkirby.com/docs/content/media) directly in the page folder.
 It has a way to define *content types* called [Blueprints](http://getkirby.com/docs/panel/blueprints).
 I don't like their custom [file format for content](http://getkirby.com/docs/content/adding-content) - I'd rather use `TOML` which is well defined and has good parsers.
-It's written in PHP.
 * [Statamic](http://statamic.com/): Similar to Kirby.
-Also provides a way to define the *content types* in so called [Fieldsets](http://statamic.com/learn/control-panel/fields-and-fieldsets)
+Also provides a way to define the *content types* in so called [Fieldsets](http://statamic.com/learn/control-panel/fields-and-fieldsets) .
 * [PicoCMS](http://picocms.org/): Open Source but missing a lot of features (and documentation!).
-* [Grav](http://learn.getgrav.org/content/modular): It says it is a CMS, but it doesn't have a CMS interface, that means you have to edit the markdown files directly.
+* [Grav](http://learn.getgrav.org/content/modular): It says it is a CMS, but it doesn't have a CMS interface.
+That means you have to edit the Markdown files directly.
 But it has an interesting feature called [modular pages](http://learn.getgrav.org/content/modular) that lets you build a complex page from mutliple markdown files.
-* [Automad](http://automad.org/): An interesting way to show a [GUI for file-based CMS](http://automad.org/features#Graphical_User_Interface)
+* [Automad](http://automad.org/): An interesting way to show a [GUI for file-based CMS](http://automad.org/features#Graphical_User_Interface).

 ### Deployment Platform